clivekahn/librealsense/doc/installation.md

 ## 3rd-Party Dependencies

 On Ubuntu 16.04 LTS, make sure you have *git* and *cmake* installed.
-If not, install them using: `sudo apt-get install git cmake`
+If not, install them using: `sudo apt-get install git cmake3`

 **Important:** Several scripts used below invoke `wget, git, add-apt-repository` which may be blocked by router settings or a firewall.
 Infrequently, *apt-get mirrors or repositories* may also timeout.
 For *librealsense* users behind an enterprise firewall, configuring the system-wide Ubuntu proxy generally resolves most timeout issues.